ajaparicio36/photobooth-app/docs/SRS.md

 - User chooses a filter to apply to the video.
 - User clicks "Confirm" to start.
 - 3-second countdown.
-- Record a 5-second video at 24 frames per second (or as specified), with the selected filter applied.
+- Record a 7-second video at 24 frames per second (or as specified), with the selected filter applied.
 - Preview the video.
 - User can retake once.
 - After confirmation:
-  - Video is split into frames.
+  - Video is split into frames in ascending order (starting from the last frame for proper stapling sequence).
   - Each frame is sent to the printer and printed as a flipbook.

 ### 3.2 Non-Functional Requirements